 How God thinks is beyond our ability to guess or even approximate.
 When we really consider the issue, we realize that all our attempts at understanding how God operates will be miserably short.

 Why does this matter?

-The Gospel message, the message that communicate how God has determined to redeemed lost sinners, was not an invention after the fact.
+The Gospel message, the message that communicates how God has determined to redeem lost sinners, was not an invention after the fact.
 The fall of humanity was not a possibility from God’s perspective.
 It was a certainty.
 One he anticipated and prepared for.

 3 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, 4 just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, 5 having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will, 6 to the praise of the glory of His grace, by which He made us accepted in the Beloved.Ephesians 1:3-6 NKJV